sueszli/dotfiles/obsidian.md

+> note: not up to date, the config file gets synced with the cloud

 # editor config

 the config in this section must be set manually by clicking through stuff in the editor – but everything in the following sections must be set through the settings menu.